How can we restore our planet’s forests while supporting ecosystems, and the communities that surround them, in challenging environments?

 To collect and transmit data, Sensoterra needed access to a broad, reliable IoT network.
 The company turned to MachineQ to provide both public network access and private gateways, enabling Sensoterra to expand its reach.
 “We have a strong partnership,” says Nuboer.
 “The reach of MachineQ’s network, especially their expanding public LoRa® availability, is a huge potential for IoT devices.
 Because our sensors are capable of connecting to MachineQ’s network, the provisioning process is seamless and their service is excellent.”

-“It makes the most sense when data is collected and integrated into a full dashboard system, so other variables like weather forecasts, humidity and temperature, are accounted for during analysis.”
+“Users get actionable insights once the data is collected from the field and integrated into a full dashboard system, so other variables like weather forecasts, humidity, and temperature, are accounted for during analysis.”

 As it looks to the future, Sensoterra hopes to expand into larger areas – especially those featuring public MachineQ LoRa networks – to increase its impact on water conservation.
 Says Nuboer, “As we move ahead with our goals of reducing water waste and improving the overall irrigation processes, the MachineQ LoRa network is vital to our progress.”